4th edition of the Scott Street Five String Finals

 - Henry Coatney (13) Boone, NC

-To honor the memory of beloved JAMinc board member, distinguished attorney and dedicated banjo player Scott Street who we lost in February of 2015 to cancer, we’re excited to announce the 3rd annual edition of our banjo competition for young players 18 and under.
-Again this year, there will be two divisions and two sets of finalists…for bluegrass/Scruggs-style players and for clawhammer/old time players.
+To honor the memory of beloved JAMinc board member, distinguished attorney and dedicated banjo player Scott Street who we lost in February of 2015 to cancer, we’re excited to announce the 4th annual edition of our banjo competition for young players 18 and under.
+Again this year, there will be two divisions and two sets of finalists…for bluegrass/Scruggs-style players and for clawhammer/frailing-style players.

-After a preliminary round of YouTube video entries, three finalists will be selected in each division by a distinguished panel of judges led by five-time IBMA Banjo Player of the Year Sammy Shelor, young Virginia clawhammer virtuoso Victor Furtado and veteran local players Josh Bearman and John Bullard.
-Finalists will compete live on the CarMax Family Stage at the Richmond Folk Festival on Saturday, October 14th, 2017.
+After a preliminary round of YouTube video entries, three finalists will be selected in each division by a distinguished panel of judges to be announced this summer.
+Finalists will compete live on the CarMax Family Stage at the Richmond Folk Festival on Saturday, October 13th, 2018.
 Winners in each division will receive a handsome crystal trophy, a demo recording session at In Your Ear Studios, and a $1000 cash prize.
-Runners up receive $600 with $400 for third place.
+Runners up receive $600 with $400 for third place

 Contest submissions must be posted to www.richmondfolkfestival.org/banjo by a parent or guardian of the entrant (a “Guardian”), under such Guardian’s consent for JAMinc, its agents, and affiliates to use entrant’s name, likeness, image, voice, and video, in order to be considered as a valid contest entry.
 Players are limited to ONE submission, any submissions beyond that will not be taken into consideration.
 The video must be in the horizontal (landscape) format and at least part of it must be wide enough to show the contestant’s face.